We provide dentistry for dental mouth & sports guards and related dental health services.

 Limited Adult Orthodontics

 Orthodontics is the specialty in dentistry that deals with the correction of malocclusion (improper bites) and establishing proper jaw relationships.
 Proper occlusion can help your teeth function, protect your bite, prevent temporomandibular disorders and provide aesthetically pleasing results to complement your smile.
-Dr. Hansen & Dr. Riley provide orthodontics care with their team of specialists.
+Dr. Hansen & Dr. Warga provide orthodontics care with their team of specialists.

 These include services such as fabrication of tooth positioners, retainer appliances and limited fixed bracket therapy (braces).